Soluto/stitch/docs/plugins.md

 ## transformResourcesUpdates

-Allows to transform the part of resource group being mutating by call to Registry service.
-This method receives part of `ResourceGroup` and return the same type of the promise to it.
+Allows transforming the part of the resource group being mutated by a call to the Registry service.
+This method receives a part of the `ResourceGroup` and returns the same type of promise to it.

-For example the following plugin removes all policies of resource group:
+For example, the following plugin removes all policies of a resource group:

 ```javascript
 {